Raiders' Nassib comes out as NFL's first openly gay player - RFI

 Nassib added that he was donating $100,000 to the Trevor Project, a non-profit group which works to prevent suicide among LGBTQ youth in the United States.

-Nassib is the first player on an active NFL roster to come out as gay.
+Nassib is the first player on an active roster to come out as gay in the NFL.#photo1

 Several players have come out after leaving the league, the most popular professional sport in the United States.